 CHCP Accreditations

-The College of Health Care Professions is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) and is dedicated to providing you with quality training in the allied healthcare fields.
-As a CHCP student, you will attain knowledge and proficiency through demonstration, actual operation of equipment, and practice of learned techniques.
-Our aim is to provide students with the knowledge and technical proficiency that will make them employable for entry-level positions in the allied healthcare field while supporting their continued career path goals.
-CHCP is proud to be accredited by the ABHES (www.abhes.org).
+The College of Health Care Professions is proud to be institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+CHCP provides students with training in their selected allied healthcare field by providing instructor demonstration and hands-on operation of equipment and practice of learned techniques.
+CHCP’s goal is for students to gain the knowledge, technical proficiency, and skills needed for entry-level positions in an allied healthcare field while supporting their career goals.

 Accrediting Bureau of Health Education Schools